lkubb/salt-tool-bitwarden-formula/README.md

 ## Usage
 Applying `tool-bitwarden` will make sure Bitwarden Desktop is configured as specified.

+### MacOS
+If you want to use biometric authentication in the browser extensions, you will need to install Bitwarden from the Mac App Store.
+You can configure this formula to do that automatically, but it has a dependency on another one of the `tool` formulae: `tool-mas`.

 ## Configuration
 ### Pillar
 #### General `tool` architecture